-Rapid technological advancements and the explosion in the use of devices have made individuals and businesses reliant on IT systems for their day-to-day operations.
-Thus, there is a need for individuals to work in this space to make sure that technological tools function as they should and that they support organizational goals.
+IT has always been present since the 20th century but now it has become ubiquitous in the form of devices and other technological innovations.
+They have enabled better communications across continents and so, individuals and businesses have come to rely on them for their daily operations.
+That is why professionals who work in the sector need to ensure that those tools work smoothly.
+In that way, they can contribute to the achievement of organizational goals.
 Information systems careers give working professionals a chance to work in an interesting and dynamic field that is at the crossroads of technology and businesses.

 In this guide, you can learn the various education options you have if you want to pursue a career in information systems.
 You can get an overview of the information systems careers available and decide what degree you want to obtain.
 In addition, you can gain insights into information systems salary that you can expect annually for certain jobs.
 This information will help fresh graduates as well as those with working experience who are looking to set their career goals in the IT industry.

-Bachelor’s degrees in information systems usually take four years to complete.
+Bachelor’s degrees in information systems, which belong to the STEM courses list, usually take four years to complete.
 But there are schools that offer it as three-year or six-year courses.
 There are also online courses that allow students the flexibility to pursue their education while attending to work or family concerns.

 Those who want to take on management roles and achieve other career goals can pursue a master’s in information systems.
 Such degrees can be completed in as short as 10 months, while others require two years at the most.
 A master’s degree allows a student to specialize in a particular field, for example in business analytics, or to focus on an industry, such as health information systems.